Our Edinburgh Global offers all non-UK applicants and students assistance, advice and support.

 Our visits to you

-Edinburgh Global's trained Immigration Advisers are available to assist you with visa advice, from the initial stage of applying to study in the UK, through to graduation.
-We can help with bringing your family to Edinburgh or working during or after your studies.
+International students can receive information from the Student Immigration Service’s trained Immigration Advisers, who are available to assist with visa advice, from the initial stage of applying to study in the UK, through to graduation.
+They can help with bringing your family to Edinburgh or working during or after your studies.